-Often those wanting to set up a charity know who they want to help, and the issues they are looking to address.
-What they are less certain of is how to go about forming and registering a charity from a legal point of view.
+Often those wanting to set up a charity or social enterprise know who they want to help, the issues they are looking to address, and how they will look to address them.
+What they are less certain of is how to go about forming and registering a charity or social enterprise from a legal point of view.

 Is charitable status right for your organisation?

 Before setting up a charity it is important to have considered the alternatives.
-Depending on your objectives, these may include a Community Interest Company, Social Enterprise or trust – each option providing differing degrees of flexibility and requirements for governance.
-Alternatively, you may find another charity already exists, working with the beneficiaries you wish to help and fulfilling your aims – in this situation often collaboration rather than competition can have a greater impact.
+Depending on your objectives and proposed activities, it may be that a non-charitable social enterprise structure such as a Community Interest Company (CIC), or a community benefit society (CBS) may be more appropriate, each option providing differing degrees of flexibility and requirements for governance.
+Alternatively, you may find another organisation already exists, working with the beneficiaries you wish to help and fulfilling your aims – in this situation often collaboration rather than competition can have a greater impact.

 Why choose Tozers?

 Our charity and social enterprise lawyers are specialists, focussed on this sector.
 We work with you to understand your needs and desired goals, helping deliver them efficiently.

 Our team is led by James Evans, who is one of very few senior specialist lawyers based west of Bristol working exclusively with charities, social enterprises, education institutions and other ‘social purpose’ organisations.